-- 1. Provide a means to consistently evaluate the data and to establish criteria that will identify SSIs that may indicate a potential release from the facility; and - 2.
-Define a protocol for verification of SSIs.
+- 1. Provide a means to consistently evaluate the data and to establish criteria that will identify SSIs that may indicate a potential release from the CCR unit(s); and - 2.
+Define a protocol for verification of SSIs

 2.0 Data Evaluation Methods